williamsffc/Posts-App---React-HTTP-Requests/README.md

 * From terminal: `node index.js`

 ## **Usage:**
-* To have a better understanding of HTTP request using React.js
+* To have a better understanding of HTTP requests using React.js

 ## **Questions:**
 * wlliamsffc@gmail.com